truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 Press <kbd>Enter</kbd> after each command.

 To allow full access to sudo commands, select either **Allow all sudo commands** or **Allow all sudo commands with no password**.
-If sudo commands are allowed with password protection, the user is prompted for a password the first time a sudo command is entered, but not again in the same session.
+If you allow sudo commands with password protection, TrueNAS prompts you for a password the first time you enter a sudo command, but not again in the same session.
 Disable these settings after completing the task to return to a security-hardened system.

 Do not allow sudo permissions for read-only administrators.

 ## Disabling Root and Admin User Passwords

-As a security measure, the root user is no longer the default account and the password is disabled when you create the truenas_admin or admin user during installation.
+As a security measure, the root user is no longer the default account and TrueNAS disables the root password when you create the truenas_admin or admin user during installation.

 Do not disable the default admin account, root, and any custom admin account passwords at the same time.
 If all root and administrator account passwords become disabled at the same time and the web interface session times out, a one-time sign-in screen allows access to the system.